maxcollombin/interlis-antlr-parser/README.md

 ## Current Status

 - [ ] Grammar definition: Currently being defined and tested.
+    - [ ] Handle the placeholders
+    - [ ] Refactor the lexer and parser files to have 2 clean and distinct ressources
+    - [ ] Update the file Notes.md with the grammar inconsistencies
 - [ ] Parser implementation: To be implemented after the grammar is defined.

 ## References